Endometriosis

 Endometriosis surgery is best performed by laparoscopy (key hole surgery).
 This allows the gynaecological surgeon the best view of the pelvis, enabling the surgeon to see all the pelvic tissues under magnification, and thus improving the surgeon’s ability to identify all of the endometriotic lesions, and to remove them all completely.
 Even small and subtle endometriotic lesions can cause severe pain, and therefore it is vitally important that the gynaecological surgeon carefully inspects all areas of the pelvis during the laparoscopy.

-dreamstime 7729776Dr Ken Law also offers robotic laparoscopic surgery for advanced endometriosis.
+dreamstime_7729776Dr Ken Law also offers robotic laparoscopic surgery for advanced endometriosis.
 The improved dexterity and vision of the da Vinci robotic platform is especially useful when extensive dissection is required.

 Endometriosis Staging